mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 <div class="notice-warning" markdown="1">
 #### Stronger Blending with Zoom
 When opening the magnifying loupe to zoom-in the blurring effects intensifies which has its pros and cons.
-For subtle blurs I suggest Blending without a zoom.
+For subtle blurs I suggest smudging when in the zoom circle.
 </div>

 Phew --- this was a long one!
 I covered a ton of material so if anything is unclear or needs further explanation, please let me know.